Guicbdiniz/studies/README.md

 # studies
-A collection of simple (or complex) studies of any techonologies that I am interessed at.
+A collection of simple (or complex) studies of any techonologies that I am interessed in.